Yuba Raj Khatiwada: Political career

 Khatiwada served as a nominated member of National Assembly from 2018 to 2020.
 He was appointed Minister of Finance on 26 February 2018.
 After the resignation of Gokul Prasad Baskota, he was given the portfolio of Information and Communications as well on 20 February 2020, becoming the spokesperson of the Government of Nepal.
 Khatiwada resigned from both ministerial posts on 3 March 2020 when his two-year term in the National Assembly ended, however he was reappointed the next day.
-As any member of the cabinet must become a member of either houses of the parliament within six months of appointment, Khatiwada resigned from the cabinet on 4 September 2020 when he was not renominated and Bamdev Gautam was nominated to succeed him in the National Assembly.
+As any member of the cabinet must become a member of either houses of the parliament within six months of appointment, Khatiwada resigned from the cabinet on 4 September 2020 when he was not renominated and Bam Dev Gautam was nominated to succeed him in the National Assembly.
 Subsequently, he was appointed as a special economic advisor to the prime minister with benefits on par with a minister.
 On 1 October 2020, the cabinet recommended Khatiwada as Nepal's Ambassador to the United States of America.
 He was appointed ambassador by president Bidya Devi Bhandari on 22 December 2020, and presented his credentials to the president of the United States, Joe Biden, on 17 February 2021.